MobileNetLearn/lazy-server-init/README.md

 ## lazy-server-init

-Quickly set up SSH, Unbound, OpenVPN and some basic security on a fresh Debian 7/8 server.
+Quickly set up SSH, Unbound, OpenVPN and some basic security on a fresh Debian 9 (Stretch) server.
-Only tested with Debian 7 (Wheezy) (64 bits) & Debian 8 (Jessie) (64 bits).

 ### Installation